 Use of cellular telephones is prohibited during instructional time from 8:15 a.m. to 3:15 p.m.
-Cell phones are to be turned off and stored in lockers during instructional time with the following exception.
-Student may use their phones during lunch time and may view phones in their lockers during passing periods.
+Cell phones are to be turned off and stored in lockers during instructional time with the following exception: student may use their phones during lunch time and may view phones in their lockers during passing periods.
 After lunch and passing periods, cell phones are to be turned off and stored in lockers until 3:15pm.
 The use of electronic devices and other technology at school is a privilege, not a right.
 Students are prohibited from using electronic devices.
-An electronic device includes, but is not limited to, the following: Chromebook, cell phone, smart phone, smart watch, audio or video recording device, personal digital assistant (PDA), iPod©, iPad©, laptop computer, tablet computer, headphones, air pods, and so forth or other similar electronic device.
+An electronic device includes, but is not limited to, the following: personal Chromebook, cell phone, smart phone, smart watch, audio or video recording device, personal digital assistant (PDA), ipod©, ipad©, laptop computer, tablet computer, and so forth or other similar electronic device.
 Pocket pagers and other paging devices are not allowed on school property at any time, except with the express permission of the building principal.
+Airpods, headphones, earbuds can be utilized under teacher supervision and up to teacher discretion.

-Electronic devices which includes Chromebooks may never be used in any manner that disrupts the educational environment, violates student conduct rules or violates the rights of others.
+Electronic devices which include Chromebooks may never be used in any manner that disrupts the educational environment, violates student conduct rules or violates the rights of others.
 This includes, but is not limited to, the following: (1) using the device to take photographs in locker rooms, lunchrooms, bathrooms or anywhere on school grounds; (2) cheating; and (3) creating, sending, sharing, viewing, receiving, or possessing an indecent visual depiction or non-consensual dissemination of private sexual images (i.e., sexting).
 The school and school district are not responsible for the loss, theft or damage to any electronic device brought to school.